Californian Clam Chowder

 Fun Facts

-• While chowder existed long before, the sourdough bread bowl became iconic in San Francisco, especially at Fisherman’s Wharf.
-It’s now the most recognizable way to serve “California-style” chowder.
+• The sourdough bread bowl became iconic in San Francisco, especially at Fisherman’s Wharf.

-• Because California restaurants often have access to fresh clams, some chowders skip canned clams entirely and use freshly shucked Pacific clams instead—much closer to old maritime recipes.
+• Some California chowders skip canned clams and use freshly shucked Pacific clams instead.

-• California hosts clam and seafood festivals where chowder cook-offs are major attractions, especially along the Central Coast.
+• California seafood festivals often feature chowder cook-offs, especially along the Central Coast.

 Where to Try